it starts with women

 She listened.
 She learned.
 She leads.

-Meet JD, who works at our Kigali bakery.
-Growing up, JD never had the opportunity to start primary school.
+JD works at our Kigali bakery.
+Growing up, she never had the opportunity to start primary school.
 During training, she couldn’t read our lessons or take notes.
 She just listened and followed the lead of her classmates.

 Undeterred, she learned.
 She is now our best seller in Kigali.
 What’s more, she is a trainer at our new bakeries, where she teaches other women, many like her, vital skills.